ncrncornell/wp-plugins/README.md

 # wp-plugins
-Custom plugins used the NCRN Cornell Wordpress site
+Custom plugins used by the NCRN Cornell Wordpress site